 - 1. Select the SSID on which the portal will take effect. - 2.
-Build a RADIUS server on the network and make sure that it is reachable by the AP. - 3.
-Go to the Portal configuration page on the AP.
+Build a RADIUS server on the network and make sure that it is reachable by the EAP. - 3.
+Go to the Portal configuration page on the EAP.
 Select External Radius Server as the authentication type. - 3.
 Configure the relevant parameters as the following table shows:

 RADIUS Server IP Enter the IP address of RADIUS server.
 RADIUS Port Enter the port of the RADIUS server.
 RADIUS Password Enter the password of the RADIUS server.
 NAS ID Configure a Network Access Server Identifier (NAS ID) using 1 to 64 characters on the portal.
-The NAS ID is sent to the RADIUS server by the AP through an authentication request packet.
+The NAS ID is sent to the RADIUS server by the EAP through an authentication request packet.
 With the NAS ID which classifies users to different groups, the RADIUS server can send a customized authentication response.
 RADIUS Accounting Enable or disable RADIUS accounting feature.
 Accounting Server IP Enter the IP address of the accounting server.
 Accounting Server Port Enter the port number of the accounting server.
-Accounting Server Passsword Enter the shared secret key of the accounting server.
+Accounting Server Password Enter the shared secret key of the accounting server.
 Interim Update With this option enabled, you can specify the duration between accounting information updates.
 By default, the function is disabled.
-Enter the appropriate duration between updates for APs in Interim Update Interval.
-Interim Interval With Interim Update enabled, specify the appropriate duration between updates for APs.
+Enter the appropriate duration between updates for EAPs in Interim Update Interval.
+Interim Interval With Interim Update enabled, specify the appropriate duration between updates for EAPs.
 The default duration is 600 seconds.
 Authentication Timeout Specify the value of authentication timeout.
 A client's authentication will expire after the authentication timeout and the client needs to log in to the authentication page again to access the network.
 Options include 1 Hour, 8 Hours, 24 Hours, 7 Days, and Custom.
 With Custom selected, you can customize the time in days, hours, and minutes.

 Redirect With this function configured, the newly authenticated client will be redirected to the specific URL.
 Redirect URL With Redirect enabled, you also need to enter the URL in this field.
 The newly authenticated client will be redirected to this URL.
 Portal Customization Configure the authentication page.
-There are two options: Local Web Portal and External Web Portal .
+There are two options: Local Web Portal and External Web Portal.
 Local Web Portal Enter the title and term of use in the two boxes.
-The AP uses its
+The EAP uses its check the box of I accept the Term of Use and click the Login button.

 Enter the title and term of use in the two boxes.
-The AP uses its built-in web server to provide this authentication page for clients.
-To pass the authentication, clients need to provide the correct username and password in the Username and Password fields, check the box of I accept the Term of Use and click the Login button.
+The EAP uses its built-in web server to provide this authentication page for clients.
+To pass the authentication, clients need to provide the correct username and password in the Username and Password fields,